Zmp0/repository-searcher/README.md

 ## - A repository search for exact names

-### This script search on the repository of apt and snap for packages,it need nala and snap for work,so first of all
+### This script search on the repository of apt and snap for packages,it need nala and snap for work.

 ```bash
 sudo apt install nala snapd -y